 - What tests do I need?

-- Is my condition likely temporary or chronic?
+- Is my condition likely to go away or be long lasting?

-- What treatments are available and which do you recommend for me?
+- What treatments do you suggest for me?

 - I have these other health conditions.
 How can I best manage these conditions together?